aelhirach/aelhirach-blog-gatsby/posts/build-a-spaceinvaders-game-with-python-and-tkinter.md

 imageAlt: 'SpaceInvaders on Python3 and Tkinter'
 ---

-If you have learned pyhton basics and you want to put your skills into practice, this game tutorial is going to help you to achieve your goal in a quick and handy way.
+If you have learned python basics and you want to put your skills into practice, this game tutorial is going to help you to achieve your goal in a quick and handy way.

 In this tutorial, you’ll learn how to build a complete SpaceInvators game, including: